 You have been described as a writer who manages to write about dark topics without being too dark.
 How did you do that with Caged Dove?
 Much of Caged Dove is a light-hearted love story.
 I wanted there to be a subplot that breaks up the bullying-suicide issue.
 If you ever had a high school crush then you can relate to the giddy and silly memories that Aniston has of Arjay—whom she comes into contact with after fifteen years.
 School crushes were a bright light for me, as they were for Aniston.
 I kept one high school journal so it was fun to read to get back into that mind-frame!

 Are the characters in Caged Dove based on anyone in particular?
-People love to assume that everything in a novel has happened to the author.
-It's not true (I know, boring).
-Yes, similarities to real life are sprinkled in--but the characters aren't real.
+People love to assume everything in a novel has happened to the author.
+Similarities to real life might be sprinkled in, but fiction is imagination.
 Caged Dove, for example, deals with a woman who goes back to her hometown and is stranded with her high school crush.
 Did that happen to me?
-No. I didn't date until after high school but I was 4 years old when I had my first crush and they continued back-to-back until I met my husband.
-Now I only have eyes for him :) and so parts of my husband are found in Arjay but otherwise the characters are completely made up and not like anyone I've met.
-Did I use some of my childhood memories with a combination of a few different crushes?
-Yes.
-I wanted to give readers something to laugh at and to brighten up an otherwise serious topic.
-My hope is that since this book is about how much of a difference a simple smile or wave can make to a person's life--how you can actually save someone by being a bright light during a dark time--that it will be complimentary toward people of my past.
+No. I didn't date until after high school, but I was four years old when I had my first crush and they continued back-to-back until I met my husband.
+So, characteristics I've noticed from my past can show up to give readers something to brighten an otherwise serious topic.
+This book is about how much of a difference a simple smile or wave can make to a person's life--how that can actually save someone during a dark time--which is what happened to me.
 Teenagers will read this book and I want them to consider being that person for someone.
-But, writers aren't the only ones with imaginations. . .so, for example, I warned my mom after I wrote this book that the mother in my story isn't a great character and is bipolar, which is not the case with my own mom.
+I can understand how writing a book about bullying and suicide when it's something I've dealt with means that people in my past may be nervous.
+I warned my mom after I wrote this book that the mother in my story isn't a great character and is bipolar, which is not the case with my own mom.
 Arjay and Aniston have a similar courtship as she did with my stepdad, as well as my husband's parents' love story.
-I can understand how writing a book about bullying and suicide when it's something I've dealt with means that people in my past may be scared about this book.
-Let me assure you, Caged Dove was written with a loving heart.
-I have no hard feelings toward my past.
+As for my former bullies, let me assure you, Caged Dove was written with a loving heart.
+I have no hard feelings from my past.
 I love the places I've been and the people who helped make me who I am.
-Everyone has been supportive and wonderful and I would be devastated if anyone was to be embarrassed or threatened by anything in any of my books or to take anything personally.
-This book and all of the characters are fiction and took on a life of their own so that even I didn't know what was going to happen from chapter to chapter and I had to discover who the characters were just as the reader.
+I would be devastated if anyone was to be embarrassed or threatened by anything in any of my books or to take anything personally.
+This book and all of the characters took on a life of their own, so I didn't even know what was going to happen from chapter to chapter.
 As a writer, I constantly put myself into other people's shoes and get into the mind and emotions of my characters.
 I recognize non-writers may mistake characters for me or people who they can find coincidences with, and will see what they try to see, so I just pray my books are positive to readers--never negative.

 Is there a theme song like “Breath of Heaven” was for The 20th Christmas?
 I reference the song “Cut” by the Christian group, Plumb.
 Aniston hears this song a decade after she's been bullied and realizes she experienced that self destructive behavior to try to deal with the pain in junior high.
 When young teens go through dark times, they often turn to unhealthy behaviors.
 As adults, we need to be on the alert for these behaviors to help teens replace them with something positive before it's too late.
 As for the love story portion of the novel, there is mention of the 1989 song “Listen To Your Heart,” as well as the 2014 song, “Night Changes.”